fluescher/blog.florianluescher.ch/_drafts/2017-08-01-reinforcement-learning.md

 ### What is Reinforcement Learning?

 You probably already know that there are different possiblities to train a Machine Learning model.
 You might have heard of linear models like *linear regression* or other algorithms like *k-means* clustering.
 These algorithms are usually divided into two categories: supervised and unsupervised learning.
-So where does reinforcement earning fit into?
-As it turns out, reinforcement learning doen't quite fit into any of the two categories and is therefore often considered a third one all by itself.
+So where does reinforcement learning fit in?
+As it turns out, reinforcement learning doesn't quite fit into any of the two categories and is therefore often considered a third one all by itself.

 When we use supervised learning to train a model, we already have a set of examples for which we know the expected answers.
 When using unsupervised learning, we only have the data, but don't know the "labels" of this data.
 So what does reinforcement learning do differently?
 In Reinforcement Learning, an agent learns by interacting with it's environment and triyng to maximize some sort of long-term reward.